Arts and Culture Thematic Network

-The role of philanthropy in promoting cultural exchange and arts is increasingly growing: Over the last years, national governments have cut cultural budgets which have made the role of philanthropy even more vital.
-However, the sector is very complex, and often single funders have difficulties to identify opportunities that could have a positive impact on society.
+The field of Arts and Culture is one of the top-funded areas by EFC members.
+Indeed, the role of philanthropy in promoting cultural exchange and the arts is growing: In recent years, national governments have cut cultural budgets which has made the role of philanthropy even more important.
+However, the sector is complex, and often single funders find it difficult to identify opportunities that could have a positive impact on society.

-In a safe-space, like-minded philanthropic representatives have the opportunity to discuss, share and build knowledge on the topics around arts and culture.
-The members of the Thematic Network will be given the possibility to identify together new trends, talk about their experiences and new projects, and find new ways of collaboration.
+This network brings together like-minded philanthropic representatives in a safe space to discuss, share and build knowledge on topics around arts and culture.
+Network members identify new trends, discuss their experiences and new projects, and find new ways of collaboration.

-- Provide a safe space for networking and peer-learning
+- Provide a safe space for networking, collaboration and peer-learning

-- Build capacity and enhance knowledge through peer learning for philanthropic organisations working on / interested in arts and culture
+- Build capacity and enhance knowledge, including mapping arts and culture funding

 - Act as a contact point with key actors at European level, including EU institutions

 Arts and culture are among the most funded areas by the members of the EFC.
-Following a request by several EFC members a kick-off meeting was convened in Brussels on 9-10 March 2017 for a new thematic network that will support interested members to grasp the complexities surrounding culture and arts.
+Following a request by several EFC members, a kick-off meeting was convened in Brussels in March 2017 for a new thematic network that would support interested members in grasping the complexities surrounding culture and the arts to help them in their funding and programmatic work in this area.

-The Arts and Culture Thematic Network is part of the EFC’s ongoing commitment to enhancing collaboration and connecting its members.
-For more information on the EFC’s seven key priorities, please download the EFC Strategic Framework 2016-2022.
+The Arts and Culture Thematic Network is part of the EFC’s ongoing commitment to collaboration and peer-learning, as outlined in the EFC Strategic Framework 2016-2022.